cacasares/cse15l-lab-reports/Casares-A16789578-Lab-Report-3.md

 # Week 3 Lab Report
-This is the third lab report for CSE 15L that will material from lab 3  Search Commands.
+This is the third lab report for CSE 15L that will cover material from lab 3  Search Commands.

 ## Search Commands for grep: grep -n, grep -v, grep -c, grep -w
 ---